No matter her age, your Siberian Husky is a ball of pure energy.

 Plus, CBD also helped her regain her appetite and energy levels, which in turn helped her manage a healthy weight.

 As I began further researching CBD, I also learned that it may help fight the actual growth and spread of cancer.

 Now, before I go on, keep in mind that these findings are based on preliminary trials, and aren’t enough to warrant calling CBD a cancer cure.

 Once tumors get to a certain size, they begin to create their own blood vessels in order to direct the necessary amount of blood to the tumor site.

 Studies from a variety of researchers have shown that CBD and other cannabinoids may help hinder this process, therefore slowing or possibly even reversing the growth/ spread of a tumor.

-Other research also shows that CBD can help make cancer cells more vulnerable to chemotherapy drugs, as well as induce natural cell death more quickly in growing tumors.
+Other findings so signs that CBD can make cancer cells more vulnerable to chemotherapy drugs, as well as induce natural cell death more quickly in growing tumors.